-The 2.16-m reflector is an English equatorial mount telescope at Xinglong Observatory and it obtained the first light in 1989, which was built/developed by Chinese ourselves independently.
-The effective aperture of the telescope is 2.16 meter, and the focal ratio of the primary mirror is f/3 (Su, Zhou & Yu 1989).
+The 2.16-m reflector is an English equatorial mount telescope at Xinglong Observatory, and it obtained the first light in 1989, which was built/developed by the Chinese independently.
+The effective aperture of the telescope is 2.16 m, and the focal ratio of the primary mirror is f/3 (Su et al. 1989).
 The effective aperture of the secondary mirror is 0.717 m.
 Currently, there are two available foci for mounting astronomical observing instruments, the Cassegrain focus and the Coudé focus.
-For the Cassegrain focus, which is a R-C system, the focal ratio is f/9, and the scale on the focal plane is 10''.61/mm.
-While for the Coudé system, it is f/45, and the scale on the focal plane is 2''.12/mm.
-The most special character of the optical system is that the Cassegrain system and the Coudé system share the same secondary mirror and there is a relay mirror in the Coudé system, and both systems can sufficiently eliminate the spherical aberration and coma aberration (Su, Zhou & Yu 1989).
+For the Cassegrain focus, which is an R-C system, the focal ratio is f/9, and the scale on the focal plane is $10^{\prime\prime}$ 61 mm-1.
+While for the Coudé system, it is f/45, and the scale on the focal plane is $2^{"}{...12}$ mm-1.
+The most special character of the optical system is that the Cassegrain system and the Coudé system share the same secondary mirror and there is a relay mirror in the Coudé system, and both systems can sufficiently eliminate the spherical aberration and coma aberration (Su et al. 1989).

-Since its first light in 1989, the 2.16-m telescope has been used in various scientific research fields in Galactic and extragalactic astrophysics, including the determination of stellar parameters (e.g., abundances, surface gravity, temperatures) of a large sample of stars, the discoveries of substellar and planetary companions of stars, studies of active galaxy nuclei (AGN), including the identifications of high-redshift quasars, discoveries and studies of supernovae, e.g., 1993J (Wang & Hu 1994), as well as time-domain science (e.g., supernovae, gamma-ray bursts, stellar tidal disruption events, and variable stars).
+Since its first light in 1989, the 2.16-m telescope has been used in various scientific research fields in Galactic and extragalactic astrophysics, including the determination of stellar parameters (e.g., abundances, surface gravity, temperatures) of a large sample of stars, the discoveries of substellar and planetary companions of stars, studies of active galaxy nuclei (AGNs), including the identifications of high-redshift quasars, discoveries, and studies of supernovae, e.g., 1993J (Wang & Hu 1994), as well as time-domain science (e.g., supernovae, gamma-ray bursts, stellar tidal disruption events, and variable stars).

-Although the 2.16-m telescope is the third largest optical telescope in China right now (smaller than LAMOST and the Lijiang 2.4-m telescopes, which were installed in 2008 and 2007, respectively), it plays an important role in Chinese astronomical observations.
+Although the 2.16-m telescope is the third largest optical telescope in China right now (smaller than LAMOST (Cui et al. 2012) and the Lijiang 2.4-m telescope (Fan et al. 2015), which were installed in 2008 and 2007, respectively), it plays an important role in Chinese astronomical observations.
 Every year there are hundreds of Chinese astronomers applying for observing time at the 2.16-m telescope, including significant numbers of new telescope users and graduate students.
 Therefore, it is of great importance and useful to describe the specific parameters and the observing ability of the telescope and its instruments to the telescope users, which could be very helpful for planning and carrying out observations and for the data reduction.
-This paper is organized as follows: the Xinglong Observatory is introduced in Sect.2; the telescope and its instruments are described in Sect.3 and the efficiencies of the telescope and its instruments also have been estimated in this section.
-The relevant science and projects based on observational data obtained by the 2.16-m telescope are described in Sect.4; finally a brief summary is given and some future facilities are discussed in Sect.6.
+This paper is organized as follows: the Xinglong Observatory is introduced in Section 2; the telescope and its instruments are described in Section 3; and the efficiencies of the telescope and its instruments also have been estimated in this section.
+The relevant science and projects based on observational data obtained by the 2.16-m telescope are described in Section 4; finally, a brief summary is given and some future facilities are discussed in Section 6.